snickbit/node-cli/docs/classes/Cli.md

 ▸ **version**(`version`): [`Cli`](Cli.md)<`T`\>

-Set the version of the application
+Set the version of the CLI

 #### Parameters